Ghatu (dance): Performance

-Bahramase Ghatu could be performed through out the year and the daily activities of people such as farming and domestic work are presented in this Ghatu.
+Bahramase Ghatu could be performed throughout the year and the daily activities of people such as farming and domestic work are presented in this Ghatu.
 Sati can only be performed from Shree Panchami (December/January) to Baisakh Purnima (April/ May.)
 In Sati Ghatu, the main story of the king and queen is presented and during the dance, the dancers goes in a trance like state (known to be as being possessed by Kusunda).
 The dancers then dance in meticulously slow steps.

 The Ghatu song is usually sung by the men, which is accompanied by the Madal drum.
 The song is passed orally from generation to generation.
 Alongside the story of Pashramu and Yambawati, different daily domestic and agricultural practice are also presented.
 The performance is divided into multiple parts known as Dandi.

 On the night before the dance, the villagers have a feast (known as dar).
 On the day of the dance, the priest and dancers only eat fruits.
 After performing special puja, the dance is begun.